KyfStore11k/Glove/README.md

 ---

 ## Folder Structure
-When creating a project, Glove generates the following structure:
+When creating a project for VSCode, Glove generates the following structure:

 ```plaintext
 .VSCode/